 • Certain settings will also make a diamond appear larger.
 Prong settings with small claws and halo designs will all help with the impact of your ring.

-A three carat diamond is significant on the hand, so don’t be tempted to drop quality in favour of size.
-Another option is to consider lab grown diamonds.
+A three-carat diamond is significant on the hand, so don’t be tempted to drop quality in favor of size.
+Another option is to consider lab-grown diamonds.

 3 Carat Lab Grown Diamonds